 Major themes explored by the Forum include authoritarian influence, transnational kleptocracy, the information space, and democracy and civil society.

-A global network of think tanks that conduct research and analysis on democratization.
+The Network of Democracy Research Institutes (NDRI) is a global network of think tanks that focus on democratization.

 LATEST Forum NEWS

 Dean Jackson of the International Forum for Democratic Studies spoke with George Sarpong, a Reagan-Fascell Democracy Fellow, about the impact of new technology and Chinese influence on media freedom in Ghana and beyond.